saheedniyi02/fpl-ai/README.md

 #### I intend on making predictions for every game week and I will be documenting the models prediction and progress here [@fpl__ai](https://twitter.com/fpl__AI).

-#### Flaws of the model:
+### Possible Flaws Of the model :

--The premier league introduced the 5 substitution rule for the 2022/23 football season the means that a lot of players who previously stayed on the bench in many matches will have more chances of playing.
+-The premier league introduced the *5 substitution rule for the 2022/23 football season* which means that a lot of players who previously stayed on the bench in many matches will have more chances of playing.

--I observed the model does not think too highly of new players coming into the league.
+-I observed the model does not think highly of new players coming into the league.